gowna-m/Used-Car-Price-Prediction/README.md

     3. `ExtraTreesRegressor`

     4. `KNeighborsRegressor`

-7. The score of these estimators is also saved in the dataframe to compare with the previous imputers.
-8. Created a plot to compare the scores more intuitively.
-9. Checking the scores, we move ahead with `IterativeImputer` using `Bayesian Ridge estimator` to impute the missing values of categorical features.
+9. `IterativeImputer` using `Bayesian Ridge estimator` to impute the missing values of categorical features.
-10. In the next step, we impute the missing values in `Numerical Features` using `ExtraTreesRegressor` as estimator in IterativeImputation.
+10. Impute the missing values in `Numerical Features` using `ExtraTreesRegressor` as estimator in IterativeImputation.
 11. Convert the Target Variable to its log values, so that we get a `normalized target`.
 12. We find out the outliers for numerical variables and target and drop the outlier data points.

-    `Shape before pre-processing: 426,880`

-    `Shape after pre-processing: 364,432`

-    `Total 62,448 data points dropped.`

-13. Saved this processed data in a new csv file.